 Shumsky Landing – Primitive launch with large gravel parking area and vault toilet.
-Located on Shumsky Rd off River Rd near Sleights Rd (3 miles by dirt & paved road to Beitner Landing, 2-3 hr. float).
+Located on Shumsky Rd off River Rd near Sleights Rd (3 miles by dirt & paved road to Beitner Landing, 2-3 hr. float to Beitner).

-Beitner Park – For experienced paddlers ONLY as there are rapids from here to Lone Pine Landing!
+Beitner Park Landing – WARNING: For experienced paddlers ONLY as there are rapids from here to Jack’s Landing at Cass Road!
 It is highly recommended that EVERYONE who plans to go through the Keystone Rapids walk the trail to Oleson Bridge before attempting (the trail begins on the north side of Beitner Park.).
 Beitner Landing has a platform launch at the bottom of a few steps, very limited, paved parking, vault toilet in season, on Beitner/Keystone Rd near River Rd.
 (Approximate 1hr. float to Landing at Cass Rd.)

-Oleson Bridge – Usual take-out for paddlers running the rapids.
+Oleson Bridge Access – Walk-in/out only.
 Paved parking, on Keystone Rd near River Rd.

-Lone Pine Landing – Walk-in/out only (and steep stairs), paved parking, on Keystone Rd near Hoch Rd.
-The river below Lone Pine Landing is CLOSED until further notice.
+Lone Pine Access – Walk-in/out only (steep stairs), paved parking, on Keystone Rd near Hoch Rd.

-Boardman Valley Nature Preserve (old YMCA) – New landing under construction in 2018, Sandy swimming, paved parking, small wooden dock (behind tennis courts).
-Located on S Airport Rd at Logan’s Landing.
+Boardman Valley Nature Preserve Landing (old YMCA) – New ADA accessible landing installed in 2018, paved parking, vault toilet, small wooden dock (behind tennis courts).
+Located off Racquet Club Dr. from S Airport Rd at Logan’s Landing.
 There is a crosswalk at S. Airport road for an approximate ¼ mile portage opportunity for those destined to make it to Boardman Lake and beyond.

-After passing through culverts under S Airport Rd, the river enters the approximately 2 mile long Boardman Lake.
-The lake is popular with many birds (& was once heavily lined with various industries) so it is not a swimming lake.
+Do not attempt to pass through the culverts under S Airport Rd.
+Launch at Medalie Park (see below) at the south end of Boardman Lake.
+The lake is popular with many birds.
+It was once heavily lined with various industries, so it is not a swimming lake.
 It is popular with kayakers, fishermen and there’s a sailing school at the north end, at Hull Park.
 The shore is somewhat undeveloped with parks at both ends and dotted with condos & a few business on the east & west sides.
 It can be difficult to paddle end-to-end when there is a N or NW wind, which is often.